 Through this program, a partnership between the federal government and Drexel, the University matches the government's contribution to the cost of an education, allowing eligible veterans to attend Drexel with no out-of-pocket expenses.
 To determine eligibility, visit www.benefits.va.gov/gibill.
 For more information about Drexel's participation in the program, visit the Office of Veteran Services' Yellow Ribbon page.

 You may be eligible for a specialized scholarship or grant from an outside organization.
 Some sources to explore include employers, unions, professional organizations, and community and special-interest groups.

 For a list of recommended free scholarship search engines, visit Drexel Central's Non-Drexel Scholarships page.

 Federal College Work-Study

+The Federal College Work-Study program at Drexel is designed to promote the part-time employment of students who have demonstrated financial need upon completion of the FAFSA.
 Employment under the Federal College Work-Study program is awarded as part of the financial aid package.
 The amount earned will not be applied to the student's tuition, but will be paid to the student through a paycheck.
 The availability of funds from this program is limited.

 Learn more about the Federal College Work-Study program.